innabelaya/test-project/QuickStart.en.md

 		$ bem server -p portNum

-# Brief Overview of the Project Structure
+# Brief overview of the project structure

 HTML layout and CSS rules of each page depend on its BEMJSON description in a `pageName.bemjson.js` file called **BEMJSON declaration**.
 All blocks declared in a BEMJSON file are automatically stored in a `desktop.bundles` directory by bem-tools.
 Every page has its own directory and inside it you can find different files needed for a page to function.